 Stop feeding your gut sugar.
 Take a probiotic.

 Your digestive system is in terrible shape.
-In fact, your small intestine, which is responsible for a large portion of your digestion, has tiny cuts all over it and the villi required for absorption of nutrition is flattened.
+In fact, your small intestine, which is responsible for a large portion of your digestion, has tiny cuts all over it and the villi required for absorption of nutrients is flattened.

 That said, chances are your sour tummy troubles aren’t just from gluten but also you suffer from candida or yeast growing in your belly.
 Bad bacteria and yeast like to take up residence in your gut and wreak havoc on your health by creating excessive gas, bloating and other digestive discomfort.